awssat/laravel-clear-orders-by/README.md

 `composer require if4lcon/laravel-clear-orders-by`

-Then add this line `Bader\ClearOrdersBy\clearOrdersByServiceProvider::class` to service providers in `config/app.php`.
+Then add this line `Bader\ClearOrdersBy\ClearOrdersByServiceProvider::class` to service providers in `config/app.php`.

 ## License